modalityone/modality/README.md

 * shops (time-limited or permanent, with online option)
 * cafes/restaurants (time-limited or permanent, with online option)

-The Modality server can support a single organisation, multiple different organisations, and parent organisations comprising many child/spin-off organisations, (all organising their own events)
+The Modality server can support single organisations, multiple different organisations, and parent organisations comprising many child/spin-off organisations (each organising their own events)

 Modality is entirely modular.
 Choose all the modules, or just the modules you want (even the events module is optional).